SIRAHFF/documentation/docs/source/GROMACS/Tutorial-3.rst

 .. note::

-	In GROMACS in versions earlier than 5.x the command  *gmx select* was named to *g_select*.
+	In GROMACS in versions earlier than 5.x the command *gmx select* was named *g_select*.

 Edit the [ molecules ] section in topol.top to include the correct number of WT4 molecules: